-A handle to the new window; or Nothing (see the Remarks section).
+A handle to the new window; or null (see the Remarks section).

 This method is intended as a simple way for site authors to host cross-domain advertising content that needs to pop up a window when the user clicks the content.
 Therefore, this method provides a constrained way to trigger pop-up windows while bypassing the browser's pop-up blockers.
 This method is also available for developers who are running Silverlight-based applications from the same domain and who want to reliably create pop-up windows without triggering pop-up blockers.